rproenza86/mern-on-aws/README.md

 1. Host web app in AWS using CDK for the IaC - DONE
 2. Create Rest service with Lambda and AWS Gateway
    1. Make request to backend from the frontend
+3. Add DynamoDB to store data
+4. Add services to create a TODO